vex-tool/vext/README.md

 # Vulnerability Exploration Tool

-The Vulnerability EXploration Tool (VEXT) is provided to promote the research within the vulnerability ecosystem.
+The Vulnerability EXploration Tool (VEXT) is provided to promote the research in the vulnerability ecosystem.
 <img src="./img/vex-tool.png" style="float:right;height:200;display:block;">